Muriel Robertson: Career

 On the creation of the Tropical Medical Research Committee by the Medical Research Council in 1936, Robertson was amongst the first of those elected to the Committee.

 Robertson returned to the Lister Institute in 1914 shortly before World War I. Except for a period at the Institute of Animal Pathology in Cambridge during the Second World War, she worked at the Lister Institute until 1961.
-Most of her work was as a protozoologist, but she worked on bacteriology during both world wars, and in particular on anaerobic Clostridia infection of war wounds, the cause of gas-gangrene.
+Most of her work was as a protozoologist, but she worked on bacteriology during both world wars.
+Her work helped clarify and classify the anaerobic bacteria (Clostridia) primarily responsible for gas-gangrene.

 She was elected a Fellow of the Royal Society in 1947, in the same year as Dorothy Hodgkin, and only two years after the first women, Marjory Stephenson and Kathleen Lonsdale, were elected.
 The following year, she became an Honorary Doctor of Law (LLD) at the University of Glasgow.
 She was also a fellow of the Royal Society of Tropical Medicine and of the Institute of Biology, and a member of the Pathological Society, the Society for Experimental Biology and the Medical Research Club.
 She was a founder of the Society of General Microbiology and served on its council from 1945 to 1948.

 After officially retiring in 1948, Robertson continued to work, sponsored by the Agricultural Research Council, teaching her skills to research workers at the Lister Institute until 1961.
 She suffered from acute glaucoma in the 1950s and one eye was removed.
 She continued work in Cambridge for a short period before finally retiring to the family estate in Limavady in Northern Ireland.
 After a period of illness, she died at Altnagelvin Area Hospital in Derry on 14 June 1973.